ldebruijn/schema-scoring/README.md

 bun run index.ts <path-to-schema>.graphql
 ```

+## Scoring

+The final score is calculated using the following formula:

+`score = 100 - SUM(rule.weight * (rule.violations ^ 1.5))`

+This formula ensures that a few violations will only slightly lower the score, but a larger number of violations will have a much more significant impact.

 ## Rules

 The schema scorer uses a set of rules to evaluate the schema.
 Each rule has a weight, and the final score is calculated based on the number of violations and their respective weights.
 For more information on the rules, see [RULES.md](RULES.md).